 Fence Issues for Repairs

-Some of the more common issues that you will find with wood fencing involves insects, moisture, and other environmental factors.
-Indicators for repair include discoloration, warping, or splintering.
-With the proper inspection, you can medicate these issues by redirecting pooling water or exterminating wood destroying insects.
+Some of the more common issues that you will find with timber fencing involve insects, moisture, and other environmental factors.
+Indicators for repair include discolouration, warping, or splintering.
+With the proper inspection, you can medicate these issues by redirecting pooling water or exterminating wood-destroying insects.
 For issues like holes a cracks, a general repair solution would be applying wood filler or putty.

 Vinyl Fence Issues

-As a fence that requires little to no maintenance, vinyl fences main damages would be from being subjected to the weight of heavy winter snows or hit by a vehicle, large piece of debris, or equipment.
+As a fence that requires little to no maintenance, vinyl fences’ main damages would be from being subjected to the weight of heavy winter snows or hit by a vehicle, large pieces of debris, or equipment.
 The biggest issue that a vinyl fence may have is cracking.
 Checking on the state of this fencing can help mitigate any damages rather than fully replacing it.

 Aluminum Fence Issues